 Compilers and Static Analyzers

 Luckily, tools can help.
 A lot.
-Pretty much everyone knows (or at least should know) that cranking up compiler warnings during development is a basic necessity; if you’re not using at least -Wall, you’re doing it wrong. -Wextra (GCC) and -Weverything (clang) are better, though you do end up having to deal with a fair amount of false positives… learn to do that, it’s worth it.
+Pretty much everyone knows (or at least should know) that cranking up compiler warnings during development is a basic necessity; if you’re not using at least -Wall

 Clang’s diagnostics tend to catch a superset of what GCC’s catch, but GCC also catches some stuff which clang doesn’t; think of a Venn diagram where one circle is bigger and mostly overlaps the smaller circle.
 It’s a good idea to test both.
-I strongly suggest you do this in CI to make sure every commit runs through both compilers with your desired warnings enabled, and add -Werror to turn those warnings into errors.
-You should also add various sanitizers, plus scan-build on Clang and -fanalyzer on GCC.
+I strongly suggest you do this in CI to make sure every commit runs through both compilers with your desired warnings enabled, and add -Werror

-Fixing all the warnings Clang and GCC emit is a great start, but there are still more bugs to be caught!
-Just like GCC and Clang support different diagnostics, MSVC does too. /W4 on MSVC is roughly analogous to -Wextra on GCC or -Weverything on Clang, and it can catch a lot of issues that GCC and Clang don’t.
+on Clang, and it can catch a lot of issues that GCC and Clang don’t.
 If you can run your code through GCC, Clang, and MSVC you’ll be able to find and fix more bugs before they reach your users.

-If that’s not enough reason to bother with MSVC, you should know that it also includes a fantastic static analyzer which is analogous to scan-build or -fanalyzer.
+.
 IMHO it’s easily the best part of their compiler.
 Sure, that may not be a particularly high bar, but I promise it’s really good… in my experience, it’s better than Clang and GCC’s static analyzers though not as good as something like Coverity.

 Sadly, porting to MSVC tends to be a lot more work than porting between GCC and clang.
-Hedley can help a lot, and Portable Snippets can help too, and there are lots of little abstraction libraries I didn’t write which can be very helpful, but odds are pretty good that you’re going to end up with some #ifdefs no matter what you do.
+Hedley can help a lot, and Portable Snippets can help too, and there are lots of little abstraction libraries I didn’t write which can be very helpful, but odds are pretty good that you’re going to end up with some #ifdef

 What about other compilers?
 Well, they all catch different issues.
 There is a lot of overlap, and most of the time one of the popular compilers will also catch the same issue, but not always.
 For example, Oracle Developer Studio and (at least some) TI compilers include code which can check for MISRA C violations.